Destinations Greece Athens

 Pangrati · 31 Arrianou

 Cab to Pangrati.
-The Black Sheep: rooster with hand-cut hilopites, grilled octopus, the modern-Greek mezedopoleio menu Athenians actually book.
+The Black Sheep: rooster with hand-cut hilopites, grilled octopus, the modern-Greek mezedopoleio menu Athenians book for themselves.
 Two hours; hard seating limit.

 €€€Reserve a week ahead